somphene/somphene.github.io/log/_posts/2017-12-30-1-new-semester-representative-speech.md

 title: New year, New semester, New Directions
 author: Som Phene
 image:
+tags: [New, Sem, Speech, Class, Representative]
 ---

-As the Class Representative, here goes my speech for Academics in the new year and semester.
+As the Class Representative, here goes my speech for Academics in the new year and semester:

 If anyone wants to stand up and say fuck you Som please do so and get done with it.
 I totally deserve that for treating everyone I know with indifference, and always creating this fake image of self importance which made me think others are less than me.
 I sincerely apologise for that.